-Objective: This cross-sectional study evaluated the association of plasma cytochrome c (CytoC) and hypoxia-inducible factor (HIF)-1α, as mitochondrial dysfunction and cellular hypoxia biomarkers with disease risk factors and prognosis in Saudi Type 2 diabetic patients.
+Objective: This cross-sectional study evaluated the association of plasma cytochrome c (CytoC) and hypoxia-inducible factor (HIF)-1α, as mitochondrial dysfunction and cellular hypoxia biomarkers, with disease risk factors and prognosis in Type 2 diabetic patients in Saudi Arabia.

-Methods: Eligible 252 patients (94 males/158 females) and socioeconomically-, age- and body mass index (BMI)-matching 106 healthy participants (71 males/35 females) were voluntarily anonymously enrolled.
-They were BMI, disease duration- and treatment-wise subgrouped.
-Lipid and glycaemic control indices were colorimetrically measure to calculate insulin resistance (IR) and atherogenic index of plasma (AIP).
-Haemoglobin A1c, CRP, CytoC and HIF-1α were measured using specific immunoassays.
+Methods: A total of 252 patients (94 males and 158 females) were eligible and were matched by socio-economic status, age and body mass index (BMI) with 106 healthy participants (71 males and 35 females).
+They were subgrouped according to BMI, disease duration and treatment.
+Lipid and glycaemic control indices were colorimetrically measured to calculate insulin resistance (IR) and atherogenic index of plasma (AIP).
+Haemoglobin A1c, C-reactive protein (CRP), CytoC and HIF-1α were measured using specific immunoassays.

-Results: Among patients, 50% (38.6% of males & 52.5% of females), 40.476% (43.2% of males & 40.5% of females), 4.365% (6.8% of males & 3.8% of females), 2.381% (4.6% of males & 1.9% of females), and ~0.8% (males) suffered peripheral neuropathy, ophthalmopathy, kidney disease, myocardial infarction and ketoacidosis, respectively.
-Majority of complicated cases had higher age, BMI, disease duration and plasma insulin and AIP and on insulin.
-The two investigated groups were non-significant different considering CytoC but highly significantly different considering lipid profile as reflected on AIP, glycaemic control parameters as reflected on IR, plasma CRP and HIF-1α - with significant correlations amongst all of them in a group specific pattern.
+Results: Among the patients, 50% (38.64% of males and 52.53% of females), 40.48% (43.18% of males and 40.51% of females), 4.365% (6.82% of males and 3.80% of females), 2.381% (4.55% of males and 1.90% of females), and ~0.8% (males) suffered from peripheral neuropathy, ophthalmopathy, kidney disease, myocardial infarction and ketoacidosis, respectively.
+The majority of complicated cases had greater age, BMI, disease duration, plasma insulin and AIP, and were on insulin.
+The two investigated groups were non-significantly different considering CytoC, but highly significantly different considering lipid profile (as reflected on AIP) and glycaemic control parameters (as reflected on IR, plasma CRP and HIF-1α), with significant correlations among all of them in a group-specific pattern.

-Conclusion: Patients suffered high rate of complication that correlated age, BMI, disease duration, AIP, plasma insulin and insulin treatment due to poor disease control.
-Reduced HIF-1α and non-significant increased cytochrome c levels correlated negatively with bad prognostic indictors of the disease pointing to a pathogenetic implication.
+Conclusion: Patients suffered a high rate of complications that correlated with age, BMI, disease duration, AIP, plasma insulin and insulin treatment due to poor disease control.
+Reduced HIF-1α and non-significant increased CytoC levels correlated negatively with bad prognostic indicators of the disease pointing to a pathogenetic implication.